 We were taking the standard route to the right.
 Can you see Miguel's poncho blowing up in the strong winds?
 This was to portend our walk for the day.

 Here is a close-up of the bifurcation waymarks, courtesy of my Camino friend!
 For the rest of this article, all her photos will be followed by an asterisk (*) in the description!

 The road you have turned onto is called the Rúa Cima de Aldea, or the "village top road."
 How appropriate!
 Leave town on this road, and walk it for about one full kilometer.

-At kilometer 1.4, merge with the secondary paved road from A Gudiña to a Venda do Espiño, by turning to the right.
-Thus begins the two kilometer road slog to the high point, the Alto do Espiño.
+At about kilometer 1.41, the Camino merges with the secondary paved road from A Gudiña to A Venda do Espiño, by turning to the right.

 As we climbed, increasing in exposure, the fog thickened and the wind and the rain worsened.
 I took this photo next to one of the few trees along the way.
 We could see absolutely nothing in any direction.

 There was certainly the danger of large trucks passing us, as we jumped off the highway as they approached.
 The backsplash from the trucks was intense!
 The drivers would blare their horns, warning us of their approach (as if we couldn't see them) and they would just shake their heads at us as they drove by.
 Nutty pilgrims!
 Thank heavens this has now changed!